 Integrated National Climate and Energy Strategy (INCEP)

-In order to minimize the reporting burden for European Union Member States, the European Commission has come up with a new governance regulation, which states that MS have to lay out their climate and energy targets, policies and measures in their Integrated National Energy and Climate Plans (INCEPs).
-Bulgaria's draft INCEP that will be an integral part of the country's energy and climate policy is not yet available online.
+In order to minimize the reporting burden for European Union Member States, the European Commission has come up with a new governance regulation, which states that MS have to lay out their climate and energy targets, policies and measures in their INCEPs.
+Bulgaria's Integrated National Climate and Energy Strategy (INCEP) constitutes an integral part of the country's energy and climate policy.

 Energy Strategy until 2020